wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.0.3 =
+* Issue that caused all core files to show as missing has been fixed.
+* We now handle all API server errors gracefully using exceptions.
+* If your installation didn't activate correctly you now get a friendly message.
+* Removed unused menu_config.php code.
+* The 503 message now tells you why your access to the site has been limited so that admin's can tune firewall rules better.
+* We no longer reuse the WordPress wpdb handle because we get better stability with our own connection.

 = 3.0.2 =
 * Overall this release is a very important upgrade.
 It drastically reduces memory usage on systems with large files from hundreds of megs to around 8 megs max memory used per scan.